Sailfin Snapper Symphorichthys spilurus

 Sailfin Snapper

 The fish can grow to 60 cm (2 feet) long.
 It is the only fish in its genus.
-It is a solitary fish, pairing only to spawn.
+It is usually solitary, pairing only to spawn.
 Diet is small fish, crustaceans and molluscs.